Anss23/express-weather-api/readme.md

 - API will start on default port 3000 if its left unchanged in the `.env` file
 - To view api docs, go to `localhost:3000/api/docs`

+In case of any incompatibility issues, please not that development is done on following versions:

+- Node.js: v20.17.0
+- tsc:  v5.9.2

 ## Architecture & Design